 And a Couple Extra Bonuses!

 At any of the lagoons, you could potentially see a Hawaiian monk seal lying on the shore.
 Please be sure to keep your distance from them though.
 They are wild animals, so please respect their space.
+Within the past year or two, sightings of Hawaiian monk seals in Ko Olina have been quite rare.
+However, instead, during the winter, the whale spouts have become more visible from the Ko Olina Lagoons.

 The Ko Olina Lagoons are also the best place on the island of Oahu to watch the sunset (at least in my opinion).
 Find out why I believe that in this post.

-Where to Have Some Fun at the Ko Olina Lagoons
+Activities at the Ko Olina Lagoons

 The Ko Olina Lagoons also have tons of options for you to have some fun – in the water, on land, and in the air.